-Subject persons with majority-owned subsidiaries or branches in a jurisdiction other than a Member State that does not impose AML/CFT obligations of an equivalent level as those arising from the 4th AML Directive have to ensure that these subsidiaries and branches still apply the same group-wide policies and procedures as any other entity within the group, subject to AML/CFT obligations equivalent to those arising from the 4th AML Directive.
+Subject persons with majority-owned subsidiaries or branches in a jurisdiction other than a Member State that does not impose AML/CFT obligations of an equivalent level as those arising from the 4th AML Directive have to ensure that

 When there may be impediments to do so, the subject person has to consider whether this impossibility gives rise to ML/FT risks and must take measures to address them.
-In this regard, it is to be noted that the ESAs have been mandated to issue regulatory technical standards on the measures to be taken by subject persons carrying out relevant financial business.110 Given that these standards are issued by means of a regulation, they need not be transposed into Maltese law and are directly applicable to the subject persons they are addressed to.
+In this regard, it is to be noted that the EBA has been mandated to issue regulatory technical standards on the measures to be taken by subject persons carrying out relevant financial business.
+Given that these standards are issued by means of a regulation, they need not be transposed into Maltese law and are directly applicable to the subject persons they are addressed to.
 This notwithstanding, other subject persons not carrying out relevant financial business are to consider whether the measures laid down therein can also be applied in their particular circumstances and, should this be the case, apply them accordingly.